Take the TIME to Learn About Sepsis

 Extremely Ill: severe pain, discomfort, shortness of breath

 If you have an infection and any of the above symptoms, particularly in someone who has recently had surgery, an invasive procedure, a cut, or an infection, seek medical treatment immediately.
 The final stage of sepsis, known as septic shock, can be fatal.

 Recognizing the signs of sepsis can save your life.
 If you or someone you know is showing any of the above symptoms, don’t waste another minute.
-Locate your nearest CHI St. Luke’s Health emergency room now to get quality care when you need it most.
+Locate your nearest St. Luke’s Health emergency room now to get quality care when you need it most.